 Serializing a lot of elements manually in Excel is boring.
-To get rid of this monotonous issue, I’m going to show you how to generate a number sequence automatically.
+To get rid of this monotonous issue, I’m going to show you ways to auto generate a number sequence.
 For preparing the tutorial I’m using Excel 2019.
 No worries if you have another version.

 First things first, let’s get to know about the worksheet which is the base of our examples today.